arduino/docs-content/content/hardware/02.hero/boards/uno-mini-limited-edition/datasheet/datasheet.md

 # CONTENTS
 ## The Board
 ### Application Examples
-The UNO Mini is a smaller version of the Arduino UNO - to celebrate a successful decade.
-The UNO Mini Limited Edition is a collector's item for Arduino lovers.
+The UNO Mini LE is a smaller version of the Arduino UNO - to celebrate a successful decade.
+The UNO Mini LE is a collector's item for Arduino lovers.

-**A tribute board:** The UNO Mini Limited Edition is a special variant of the Arduino UNO.
+**A tribute board:** The UNO Mini LE is a special variant of the Arduino UNO.
 Despite the small size, it is equipped with both the ATmega328P and the ATMega16U2, as well as the 14 digital input/output pins, 6 analog inputs, USB connection, ICSP header and reset button.
 This board includes everything you will need for a great first experience with Arduino.

-**Industry-standard development board:** The Arduino UNO Mini board can be used in a range of different companies and industries, as the brain for various PLC’s.
+**Industry-standard development board:** The UNO Mini LE board can be used in a range of different companies and industries, as the brain for various PLC’s.

 **Education purposes:** This is a perfect board to use for various education purposes and scientific projects.
 The board's high standard and top quality performance makes it a great resource to capture real time from sensors and to trigger complex laboratory equipment to mention a few examples.

 ### Related Products
-* Starter Kit
+* Arduino Starter Kit
 * Tinkerkit Braccio Robot

 ## Ratings